MATsxm/Misc-L10N/ethereum/src/content/developers/tutorials/uniswap-v2-annotated-code/index.md

 }
 ```

 This function transfers ether to an account.
 Any call to a different contract can attempt to send ether.
-Because we
-don't need to actually call any function, we don't send any data with the call.
+Because we don't need to actually call any function, we don't send any data with the call.

 ## Conclusion {#conclusion}

 This is a long article of about 50 pages.
 If you made it here, congratulations!
-Hopefully by now you've understood the considerations
-in writing a real-life application (as opposed to short sample programs) and are better to be able to write contracts for your own
+Hopefully by now you've understood the considerations in writing a real-life application (as opposed to short sample programs) and are better to be able to write contracts for your own use cases.
-use cases.

 Now go and write something useful and amaze us.

+not a lot of typo to fix but <br> are real nightmares for translators when using translation tools like crowdin, Transifex or other.
+I canceled unnecessary newlines so that it would be easier to translate.